Haplogroup I-M170: Height

-This haplogroup reaches its maximum frequency in the Western Balkans (with the highest concentration of I2 in present-day Herzegovina).
-It may be associated with unusually tall males, since those in the Dinaric Alps have been reported to be the tallest in the world, with an average male height of the range 180 cm–182 cm in the cantons of Bosnia, 184 cm in Sarajevo, 182 cm–186 cm in the cantons of Herzegovina.
+Although height as a quantitative autosomal trait is not genetically related to Y-DNA haplogroups, it may be associated with unusually tall males, since those in the Dinaric Alps have been reported to be the tallest in the world, with an average male height of the range 180 cm–182 cm in the cantons of Bosnia, 184 cm in Sarajevo, 182 cm–186 cm in the cantons of Herzegovina mostly populated by Croats.
 A 2014 study examining the correlation between Y-DNA haplogroups and height found a correlation between the haplogroups I1, R1b-U106, I2a1b-M423 and tall males.
-The study featured the measured average heights of young German, Swedish, Dutch, Danish, Serbian and Bosnian men.
-The German male average height was 180.2 cm, the Swedish men were on average 181.4 cm, the Dutch men were 183.8 cm, the Danish men were 180.6 cm, the Serbians were 180.9 cm, and men from Herzegovina were 185.2 centimeters on average.